-#1Students must follow the directives of the adult prefects and security personnel during a dance.

-- 1. The School may conduct breathalyzer tests at dances, upon admittance and at any time during the dance.
-Detection canines may be used. - 2.
-Anyone found to be in possession of or under the influence of controlled substances will be turned over to the Deans of Students or the Student Activities Directors.
-That student will be removed from the dance immediately, required to be tested for controlled substances and/or take a breathalyzer test, and his/her parent will be called.
+- 1. Students must follow the directives of the adult prefects and security personnel during a dance. - 2.
+The School may conduct breathalyzer tests at dances, upon admittance and at any time during the dance.
+Detection canines may be used. - 3.
+Anyone found to be in possession of or under the influence of controlled substances will be turned over to the Dean of Students or the Student Activities Director.
+That student will be removed from the dance immediately, required to be tested for controlled substances and/or take a breathalyzer test, and the parents will be called.
 (See RULES OF CONDUCT, #8.)
-Law enforcement may be notified. - 3.
-Once a student has been admitted to a dance, he/she may only step out for fresh air.
-Students will not be allowed to go to their automobiles, lockers, or to the parking lots. - 4.
-Students exhibiting the following may face appropriate consequences. - Straddling or wrapping legs around another person. - Inappropriate physical contact, such as lap dancing. - Lying or sitting on tables or floors. - Removal of clothing revealing a dress code violation. - Possession or use of alcohol, drugs, tobacco, electronic cigarettes/vaporizers, or other contraband items. - "Moshing", front-to-back dancing, grinding, sandwiching, freaking, break or circle dancing, or other types of dancing that are lewd or potentially dangerous. - 5.
+Law enforcement may be notified. - 4.
+Once a student has been admitted to a dance, the student/guest may only step out for fresh air.
+Students will not be allowed to go to their automobiles, lockers, or to the parking lots. - 5.
+Students exhibiting the following may face appropriate consequences. - Straddling or wrapping legs around another person. - Inappropriate physical contact, such as lap dancing. - Lying or sitting on tables or floors. - Removal of clothing revealing a dress code violation. - Possession or use of alcohol, drugs, tobacco, electronic cigarettes/vaporizers, or other contraband items - "Moshing", front-to-back dancing, grinding, sandwiching, freaking, break or circle dancing, or other types of dancing that are lewd or potentially dangerous. - 6.
 School staff determines appropriate behavior at dances.
 First warning may include confiscation of student body card and temporary removal from the dance.
-If unacceptable behavior continues, students will be removed from the dance and their parents will be notified. - 6.
-Any student who is disrespectful or uncooperative with one of the prefects will be removed from the dance and his/her parents will be notified immediately.
+If unacceptable behavior continues, students will be removed from the dance and their parents will be notified. - 7.
+Any student who is disrespectful or uncooperative with one of the prefects will be removed from the dance and the parents will be notified immediately.